textninja/textninja.github.io/posts/2021-12-31-still-spinning-k8s.md

    deployment
 2. Include postgres statefulset in manifests (don't go too crazy on this)
 3. Install sealed-secrets using a helm chart
-4. Write simple deployment script using Ruby
+4. Write a simple deployment script using Python

 I am not going to refactor to use Helm.
 I am not going to document *how* to install sealed-secrets, as it's probably simple enough to configure anyhow.
 I am